Beginner's Guide to UTM Parameters

 Based on the data, you can optimize later campaigns and effectively measure the return on investment (ROI) of your social media activities.

-For example, let’s say you’re running a big summer sale, and you plan to post on Facebook, Twitter, and Instagram about it.
-You’d use UTM parameters on each post, with different Sources to show which network the traffic came from.
-If you use the same “summer_sale” Campaign term, you could see all your posts under the same campaign in Google Analytics and compare which social network did the best in terms of driving sales.
+For example, let’s say you’re running a big summer sale, and you plan to post about it on Facebook, X, and Instagram.
+You’d use UTM parameters on each post, with different campaign sources to show which network the traffic came from.
+If you use the same “summer_sale” Campaign term, you’ll see all your posts under the same campaign in Google Analytics and be able to compare which social network did the best in terms of driving sales.

 Let’s take a look at an example.
 In the three posts below on the Easy Digital Downloads Facebook page, you can see that they’re having a sale for Black Friday/Cyber Monday.
 In the example links, you can see that all three posts are tagged as a part of the bfcm (Black Friday Cyber Monday) campaign, but the content tags give each post a unique UTM link.